oddcamp/active_hash_relation/README.md

 The boolean value is converted from string using ActiveRecord's `TRUE_VALUES` through `value_to_boolean` method..
 So for a value to be true must be one of the following: `[true, 1, '1', 't', 'T', 'true', 'TRUE']`.
 Anything else is false.
 * `{example_column: true}`
 * `{example_column: 0}`

-#### Float
-Support is coming, but API will be the same as Integer.

-#### Decimal
-Support is coming, but API will be the same as Integer.

 #### String or Text
 You can apply an incensitive matching filter (currently working only for Postgres):